-This may seem controversial, but symptoms from osteoarthritis, such as pain, stiffness and functional difficulties, may be more likely due to personal fear and expectation than your body’s actual physiological changes.
+This may seem controversial, but your symptoms from osteoarthritis, such as pain, stiffness and functional difficulties, may be more likely due to beliefs, personal fear and expectation than your body’s actual physiological changes.

 Our bodies are amazing

 As we grow & age, our bodies adapt to the various stresses and strains that we put through it.
-That is, the repetitive tasks and postures we adopt or habituate, the healthy strengthening of our soft tissues and bones as we use and load our system in day to day life and exercise, and the changes that occur through lack of movement and loading.
-And the beauty of this, is that this adaptive process continues throughout life, right until the very end, albeit somewhat slower in the latter years.
+That is: the repetitive tasks and postures we adopt or habituate; the healthy strengthening of our soft tissues and bones as we use and load our system in day to day life and exercise; and the changes that occur through lack of movement and loading.
+And the beauty of this, is that this adaptive process continues throughout life, right until the very end, albeit somewhat slower in our latter years.

 All of which makes up our body is living tissue

 This is important to remember.
-Our body parts are continuously growing, replacing themselves, healing after injury, adapting and remodelling.
-For example, if the cartilage of our joints thins in places over time with excessive or under use, the adjacent underlying bone thickens or widens to compensate to help support the changing loads on that body part.
-But this is not a painful process.
-It occurs over a long time-span, often years.
-These are normal changes that occur with time, more akin to our grey hair and skin wrinkles.
-They’re often seen on X-ray/scan & referred to as osteoarthritis.
+Our bodies are living tissue and continuously growing, replacing themselves, healing after injury, adapting and remodelling.
+For example, if the cartilage of our joints thins in places over time - eg with significant excessive or under use - the adjacent underlying bone thickens &/or widens to compensate to help support the changing loads on that body part.

-And this wonderful, living, adapting and supportive process continues without our awareness.
+This wonderful, living, adaptive and supportive physiological process continues without our awareness.
 More so, our bodies have been evolving for millennia to be able to fulfil this process so well.
 I remain in awe of this incredible, really quite miraculous feat of nature that we each hold within us.

 The effects of fear and expectation on symptoms

-It is often our mind, emotions, fears and inaccurate or misguided knowledge or mis-interpreted experiences that can lead us to feel pain as a result of these normal physiological adaptations.
+It is, in fact, often our fears, emotions and beliefs from inaccurate or misguided knowledge or mis-interpreted experiences that can lead us to feel pain as a result of considering these normal physiological adaptations.

-As you may already know, neuroscience has shown us that all pain is produced by the brain, depending on the brain’s perceived evaluation of how much danger it concludes us or a body part to be in: so, we can have no physical trauma yet significant pain; and we can have significant physical trauma yet no pain at all.
+As you may already know, neuroscience has shown us that all pain is produced by the brain & is dependent on the brain’s perceived evaluation of how much danger it concludes us or a body part to be in: so, it is now well documented that we can have no physical trauma yet significant pain; and we can have significant physical trauma yet no pain at all.
 Perhaps surprising to hear, but so true.

 The influence of culture

 With regard to osteoarthritis, our modern culture has incorrectly taught many of us that it is inevitably a painful process.
-As internal imaging with X-ray and scans became available, we began to attribute pain to those physical changes we discovered.
-And as a layman, possibly lumping all arthritis conditions under one heading, hearing stories of our auntie or granny who ended up disabled & in pain in a wheelchair understandably brought great fear into hearing a diagnosis of arthritis.
+As imaging with X-ray and scans became available last century, the medical professions logically began to attribute people's pain to those physical changes that were seen on film.
+Then, as a lay person, possibly lumping all arthritis conditions under one heading, and hearing stories of our granny who ended up disabled & in pain, perhaps in a wheelchair, this generated tremendous anxiety & fear when we were given the diagnosis of arthritis.

 Helpful research